dschaaf89/TapRoomRedux/README.md

 ### 📖 Description

 This react app is built based on the following diagram.
 Users are able to add new keg records and details which are displayed in a list.
 List items can be selected which display the keg details where they can be deleted, or pints can be sold.
-If pints reach 0, they will stop decrimenting and remain empty.
+If pints reach 0, they will stop decrementing and remain empty.

 ![picture](images/Tap-Room-Planning.png)